amin-nejad/mimic-website/README.md

 # mimic-website

-Working repository for Master's project.
-Deployment of models created in [mimic-text-generation](https://github.com/amin-nejad/mimic-text-generation)
+Repository for web app to be used during demonstration of software